IBM/data-governance-insurance-chatbot-app/README.md

 ### 6. Setup Watson Assistant Chatbot

-Login to IBM Cloud.
-On the dashboard, click on the hamburger menu and click `Resource List`.
-Click on the Watson Assistant instance that you created earlier.
+Go to the Watson Assistant instance that you created earlier.
 Then click on `Launch Watson Assistant` button to launch Watson Assistant dashboard.

 - In the Watson Assistant home page, click `Create New +` option on the top panel.
 - Provide a name of your choice, say `InsuranceBot` and click `Create assistant`.